zettsu-t/sudokusse/sudokusse.md

 #### Class SudokuSolver

-SudokuSolver receives a given string, extracts 81 characters as cells and solves it.
-In extracting, it parses input lines and detects in which format a sudoku puzzle is described.
+SudokuSolver receives a string, extracts 81 cells from its characters, and solves it.
+In extracting, it parses input lines and detects in which format a Sudoku puzzle is described.

 #### Class SudokuLoader

-SudokuLoader understands command line options, read a sudoku puzzle file, solve it and measure its execution time.
+SudokuLoader understands command line options, read a Sudoku puzzle file, solve it and measure its execution time.

-### SSE4.2/AVX data structures to solve sudoku puzzles
+### SSE4.2/AVX data structures to solve Sudoku puzzles

 Classes _SudokuSse*_ are data structures using SIMD instructions.

-XMM1..9 registers hold rows in a sudoku puzzle.
+XMM1..9 registers hold rows in a Sudoku puzzle.
 XMM-N register (128bit) holds the Nth row that contains four 32bit parts; 0(32bit), left 3 cells, middle 3 cells, right 3 cells.
 The part (32bit) consists of 0s(5bit), left cell(9bit), middle cell(9bit), right cell(9bit).

-The cell has candidate bitmap as in the form of SudokuCellCandidates.
+The cell has a candidate bitmap as in the form of SudokuCellCandidates.
 Each bit in the bitmap indicates each of 1..9 is a candidate of the cell or not.

-Note that x86 uses little endian so copying an XMM register to memory looks like bytes are flipped.
+Note that x86 uses little-endian so copying an XMM register to memory looks like bytes are flipped.

 * 32bit dump : right 3 cells (32bit), middle(32bit), left(32bit), 0(32bit)